DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 | `TOTAL_OUTPUT_TEXT_TOKENS` | Text tokens received from OpenAI |
 | `TOTAL_OUTPUT_AUDIO_TOKENS` | Audio tokens received from OpenAI |

-Note: there some variables, like OPENAI_MODEL, that are both available at the environment variable level and also at the session variable level.
+Note: there are some variables, like OPENAI_MODEL, that are both available at the environment variable level and also at the session variable level.
 If different conflicting values are configured, the genesys session variable will always take precedence.